MateoTomaszeuski/advanced-frontend-final/README.md

 #### Estimates:

 **Rubric Items:**
+- Stream Agent Loop (Additional Task - optional)
 - Performance optimization complete
 - All error handling edge cases covered

 **Features:**
+- Update the User with the agent last action
+  - this is being shown in the Backend Logs already, just needs to update the user.
 - Lazy loading for large playlists
 - Virtualization for long lists
 - Optimistic UI updates